Wheels (magazine)

-Wheels is an Australian automotive magazine owned by Are Media.
+Wheels is an Australian automotive magazine owned by Motoring Media Network.
 The publication is well-renowned by Australian car enthusiasts.
-Its main competitor within the Australian car magazine market is Motor, though Wheels and Motor are stablemates in the Bauer Media Group catalogue and are aimed at slightly different readers as Motor puts more attention on performance cars.
-Wheels magazine is sold in Australia and New Zealand only and can be found at stores such as newsagents.
-The magazine was published monthly by Bauer Media Pty Ltd. and has its headquarters in Melbourne.
+Its main competitor within the Australian car magazine market was Motor, though Wheels and Motor were stablemates in the Bauer Media Group catalogue and were aimed at slightly different readers as Motor put more attention on performance cars.
+Wheels magazine is sold in Australia and New Zealand through online delivery and some retail stores.
+The magazine was published monthly by Bauer Media before Bauer sold its Australian media interests to Are Media in June 2020.
+Wheels was sold to Motoring Media Network in July 2024.